 How much money do you get per view?
 It really depends.

-- It depends on how is your audience and where they are based.
+- Who is your audience and where are they based.

-- It depends on the length of your video and how many ads you have placed in it.
+- The length of your video and how many ads you have placed in it.

 Here’s a ballpark figure: you can expect to earn around $5 per 1,000 views.